protobufjs/protobuf.js/README.md

 ### Valid message

-> A valid message is an object a) not missing any required fields and b) exclusively composed of JS types understood by the wire format writer.
+> A valid message is an object (1) not missing any required fields and (2) exclusively composed of JS types understood by the wire format writer.

 There are two possible types of valid messages and the encoder is able to work with both of these for convenience: